shuheikurita/shuheikurita.github.io/_pages/about.md

 <!--# Shuhei Kurita ( ja: 栗田修平 )-->

 ## Bio
 I’m Shuhei Kurita, a researcher in NLU and Deep Learning at RIKEN AIP.
-I have received Ph.D. of Informatics from Kyoto University on March, 2019.
+I have received a Ph.D. of Informatics from Kyoto University in March 2019.
-Now I’m working for RIKEN Center for Advanced Intelligence Project aka RIKEN AIP  (Satoshi Sekine PI), Tokyo, Japan.
+Now I’m working for RIKEN Center for Advanced Intelligence Project *aka RIKEN AIP*  (Satoshi Sekine PI), Tokyo, Japan.
-My research interests are in Natural Language Processing (NLP), Machine Learning, Neural Networks, Neuroscience, and Statistical and Computational Physics.
-Currently, my most work has been done with neural networks and deep learning.
+My research interests are in Natural Language Processing (NLP), Deep Reinforcement Learning, Neural Networks, Neuroscience, and Statistical and Computational Physics.
+Nowadays I have a keen interest in deep learning via virtual environments such as vision-and-language navigation.

 ## News